stauren/vise-ssr/docs/tapable-hooks.md

 | Return Value | Omit<RenderResult, 'type' \| 'renderBy'> \| void |

 ### hooks.requestResolved
-Tapped functions receive a `ResolveRequest` and return a `ResolveRequest`.
+Tapped functions receive a `ResolvedRequest` and return a `ResolvedRequest`.
 Marks could be added to context of certain requests for later process.
 Be careful of [hydration mismatch] if you change data in the HTTPRequest.

 Multiple tapped functions execute one by one in order.